EricaLinaG/Emacsn/README.md

 things with just dependencies.
 Its simplicity is nice, its quirks and challenges are just that.

 I had no intention of it getting to this place.
-Writing it in elisp is fun too. :-).
+It is a nice POC.
+Writing it in elisp will be a pleasure.

 ### What